strenkml/FiveM-Offense-Defense/README.md

 - [ ] Remove the delete cars command
 - [ ] Add a NUI menu for starting the game that is opened using the start game command
   - Pass in a list of Maps to choose from
-- [ ] The startgame command should lock the config menu
+- [x] The startgame command should lock the config menu
+- [ ] Change all of the commands to use the correct argument format